tdc77/ASCII_RPG/README.md

 I have added weapons, more enemies, levels and ATK buffs.
 Its not fully complete as it needs some in between items and better engame.

-Update 4-11-25: fixed file dependency issue
+Update 4-11-25: fixed file dependency issue, added megapotion functionality, added at level 6 all monsters can spwan. working on boss next and maybe more weps or quest.